-The manual eye, the “which is better 1 or 2” test was great for right eye but we’re still struggling a bit to get a solid preference on the left eye.
+The manual eye, the “which is better 1 or 2” test was great for the right eye but we’re still struggling a bit to get a solid preference on the left eye.

-In the scans, the topo is looking good, but the left eye still has some “remodeling” which doc uses to describe healing of the epithelial.
+In the scans, the topo is looking good, but the left eye still has some “remodeling” which the doc uses to describe the healing of the epithelial.
 Errors across the board have improved if even slightly.

-At this point, we’re discussing enhancement on left eye, however, it wouldn’t surprise him if time heals the left eye.
+At this point, we’re discussing enhancement on the left eye, however, it wouldn’t surprise him if time heals the left eye.
 Next appointment in 6 weeks.

 Month 5: Ok, it’s been 5 months.
-Haven’t had an appt since the last update, that’s in a couple weeks.
+Haven’t had an appt since the last update, that’s in a couple of weeks.
 But, now that it’s been 5 months since surgery, here’s my current update.

 Which isn’t much of an update.
 Right eye great, left eye good but with ghosting.